ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ### Cold synchronous reactive stream

 The following class demonstrates a synchronous Publisher that sends a finite sequence of events from an Iterator.
-The _synchronous_ Publisher processes its _subscribe_ method and the Subscription _request_ and _cancel_ methods in the caller’s thread.
-The _multicast_ Publisher can send items to multiple Subscribers, storing information about each connection in a private implementation of the Subscription interface.
+The _synchronous_ Publisher processes its _subscribe_ method and the Subscription’s _request_ and _cancel_ methods in the caller’s thread.
+The Publisher is _multicast_ and can send items to multiple Subscribers, storing information about each connection in a private implementation of the Subscription interface.
 It includes the current Iterator instance, the demand (the aggregated number of items requested by a Subscriber which is yet to be delivered by the Publisher), and the connection cancellation flag.
 To make a _cold_ Publisher that sends the same sequence of events for each Subscriber, the Publisher stores a Supplier that must return a new Iterator instance for each new Subscription.
 The Publisher uses different types of error handling (throwing an exception or calling the _onError_ method) according to the specification.

 <sub>The GitHub repository has unit tests to verify that this Publisher complies with all the specification rules that checks its TCK.</sub>